 [Regulation 2A inserted in Gazette 1 Dec 2005 p.
 5793-4.]

-3. Fares and charges
+3. Fares and charges (Sch.
+1)

 (1) Subject to this regulation where a taxi-car is hired in a portion of the State specified in Schedule 1 the fares and charges to be taken or made for the hire of the taxi-car shall be not more than those set out in Schedule 1 in respect of that portion of the State.